-The Register representative performing technical supervision at the manufacturer of steel-titanium semi-finished products with no metallurgical production of all the composite material components shall be provided with the manufacturer quality certificates for basic materials and the Register Basic Materials Certificates.
-The Register may also require data to confirm the possibility of using steel-titanium semi-finished products during the service.
+The Register representative performing technical supervision at the manufacturer of steeltitanium semi-finished products with no metallurgical production of all the composite material components shall be provided with the Manufacturer's Certificates for basic materials and the Register Certificates for basic materials.
+The Register may also require data to confirm the possibility of using steel-titanium semifinished products during the service.